Wrongful Death Attorneys

 If I bring forth a wrongful death lawsuit, will I be required to go to court?

 In most wrongful death lawsuits, the goal is to avoid court.
-This is done by settling.
+This is done reaching a mutually agreeable resolution.
 However, if the at-fault party is unwilling to settle, your case may have to go to trial.

 What qualities should I seek in a wrongful death attorney?

-You should hire a wrongful death attorney that has experience in reaching successful settlements and dealing with wrongful death claims.
+You should hire an experienced wrongful death attorney–such as those at Warner, Sechrest & Butts–that has experience in reaching successful settlements and dealing with wrongful death claims.

 Is money earned from wrongful death damages taxable?